lucio-cornejo/my-portfolio/content/blog/xaringan-series/02-xaringan/index.md

 Such functionality is available via `Remark.js`, therefore, it would be expected to work with Xaringan.
 However, despite it being included in Xaringan presentations I've found online, it hasn't worked for mine.

-I've implemented such functionality a little bit different, because my code allows for a _swipe slide change_ to be cancelled if the user on mobile lifts up his or her finger which induced the tap event, near enough to where the tap initially took place.
+I've implemented such functionality a little bit different, because my code allows for any _swipe slide change_ to be cancelled if the user on mobile lifts up his or her finger which triggered the tap event, near enough to where the tap initially took place.

 The Xaringan presentations I've read on mobile do **not** have such _swipe slide change **cancel**_ functionality.